Yancey2023/CHelper-Core/include/nlohmann/README.md

 };
 ```

-Note that in all these cases, you never need to "tell" the compiler which JSON value type you want to use.
+Note that in all these cases, you never need to "tell" the compiler index JSON value type you want to use.
 If you want to be explicit or express some edge cases, the functions [`json::array()`](https://json.nlohmann.me/api/basic_json/array/) and [`json::object()`](https://json.nlohmann.me/api/basic_json/object/) will help:

 ```cpp
 // a way to express the empty array []